-I understand that this living will becomes effective only when I am no longer able to communicate or I am not able to make my health care decisions AND when two physicians have determined that I have one of the following:

-- > A terminal or end-stage condition, and there is little or no chance of recovery - > A condition of permanent and irreversible unconsciousness, such as coma or vegetative state - An irreversible and severe mental or physical illness that prevents me from communicating with others, recognizing my family and friends, or caring for myself in any way
+- A designation of health care surrogate lets you choose someone to make medical decisions, based on your wishes, if you're not able to make your own decisions.
+You select one person and designate an additional person as a backup. - A living will lets you choose the kind of health care you do and don't want if you have any of the conditions below.
+It only goes into effect if you're no longer able to make decisions or communicate your wishes yourself and are in one of these conditions: - A terminal or end-stage condition, and there's little or no chance of meaningful recovery - A condition of permanent and irreversible unconsciousness, such as coma or vegetative state - An irreversible and severe mental or physical illness that prevents you from communicating with others, recognizing family and friends, or caring for yourself in any way